-The Fresh Prince of Bel-Air, NBC
+The Fresh Prince of Bel-Air, on NBC

 Amazon; IMDb; Retro Junk; Sitcoms Online; TV.com; TV Tango; TV Tropes; Warner Bros.; Wikia; Wikipedia